-Preservation surveys are an important early step in establishing and maintaining a preservation program for your institution.
-Preservation surveys focus on preventive care and mitigating deterioration and damage by analyzing the physical environment of archives and library materials.
-In addition to pinpointing areas of concern and recommendations for improvement, a preservation survey is a valuable tool in fundraising for collections care and often a prerequisite for grants and other funding opportunities.
+Preservation Surveys are an important early step in establishing and maintaining a preservation program for your institution.
+DHPSNY Preservation Surveys focus on preventive care and mitigating deterioration and damage by analyzing the physical environment of archives and library materials.
+In addition to pinpointing areas of concern and recommendations for improvement, a Preservation Survey is a valuable tool in fundraising for collections care and often a prerequisite for grants and other funding opportunities.

-The preservation survey process encompasses a general evaluation of the institution’s preservation needs for the collections: environment, housekeeping, pest control, fire protection, security and disaster preparedness, collection storage, handling, exhibition, and treatment.
+The Preservation Survey process encompasses a general evaluation of your institution’s preservation needs for the collections: environment, housekeeping, pest control, fire protection, security and disaster preparedness, collection storage, handling, exhibition, and treatment.
 Relevant staff members are interviewed to identify preservation needs.
-The main product of the survey is a report, including an executive summary that identifies priorities for action, specific materials in need of immediate attention, recommendations for remedial action, and establishment of short- and long-term preservation goals.
+The main product of the survey is a report that includes an executive summary that identifies priorities for action, specific materials in need of immediate attention, recommendations for remedial action, and establishment of short- and long-term preservation goals.

 Criteria for Participation